Ciaanh/XPChronicle/docs/ARCHITECTURE_V2.md

 ## 8. Quality gates and verification

 - Syntax check: run a luacheck (or WoW-syntax check) pass for the new files locally before committing.
-- Load-time verification in a WoW test client: ensure no load-time errors and that `XPBarMixinBase_v2` is globally available.
+- Load-time verification in a WoW test client: ensure no load-time errors and that `XPBarMixinBase` is globally available.
-- Smoke tests (dev harness in `ui/xpbars/tests/test_v2.lua`): create a bar, simulate XP changes, drag and reload UI, verify restored position.
+- Smoke tests (dev harness in `ui/xpbars/tests/test.lua`): create a bar, simulate XP changes, drag and reload UI, verify restored position.
 - Manual QA: level up, gain XP, change rested state and observe visuals.